With summer weather still holding on, there’s a good chance you could be enjoying Dayton’s bike trail system or maybe trying out e-scooters.

 Inspect your equipment before every ride.

 - Check your skateboard for loose, cracked, or broken parts; sharp edges; or a slippery surface.
-All are signs that your board needs a repair.
+All are signs that your board needs repair.

 - Check that tires are properly inflated and that the brakes and gears work on your bicycle.
 Remember, smaller hands and muscles may not have the strength for hand brakes, so foot brakes are a must-have for young kids.
-If you ride on the road, your bike should have a headlight and taillight that are visible from 500 feet away.
-If you don’t have lights, get reflectors that are visible from the front, rear, and sides.
+If you ride on the road, your bike should have a headlight and taillight visible from 500 feet away.
+If you don’t have lights, get reflectors visible from the front, rear, and sides.

 - In-line skates should be checked to ensure the wheels and brakes aren’t worn down and that no debris is blocking the wheels.
 Wheels should roll smoothly, without catching, and should not have cracks.